CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 Permanent Voters:

-Each TRX sent to Charity Compassion Coin CCC SR Wallet at TronScan.org receives in return 100 Charity Compassion Coin’s in Air Drop (1 Million Charity Compassion Coin's will be available for this AirDrop).
+Each TRX sent to Charity Compassion Coin CCC SR Wallet at TronScan.org receives in return 1 Charity Compassion Coin (CCC)

-10 Billion CCC Crypto AirDrop will take place in all, after one million CCC's are airdropped the airdrop particpiation will be a 1:1 TRX:CCC Ratio.
-Each TRX spent into CCC SR wallet becomes a permanent frozen vote by our own accord and organization.

 -You may then freely spend back into ecosystem to GIVE to different charitable campaigns running at www.CharityCompassionCoin.com

--Spend back into Charity Compassion Coin Ecosystem in return for TRX.(Note: 1:100 TRX:CCC Ratio participants are required to hold until open market trading upon a cryptocurrency exchange.

--Or you may HODL to give to your children's children.
+-Or you may HODL to give to your children and teach them about charitable giving.

 ----

 Pre Block Production: Voters Bonus TRX Incentives:

-All voters whome cast votes and keep these votes consistent up to 100,100,100 votes will all recieve 100% of all block rewards allocated accordingly to the volume of each person votes every 24 hours at 12AM (00:00) UTC Time.
+All voters whome cast votes and keep these votes consistent up to 110,110,110 votes will all recieve 50% of all block rewards allocated accordingly to the volume of each person votes in the form of Charity Compassion Coin (CCC).

-Once 110,110,110 Votes Towards Charity Compassion Coin has been met, the above two Participation Campaign types will resume.
-Participation Type 2 is always accessible during this pre block production voting bonus incentives phase.

-Dont Miss Out!
+You may freely spend your Charity Compassion Coin (CCC) TRC10 tokens towards your choice of many different organizations we are supporting through our Global Chairty Hub online at www.charitycompassioncoin.com

 --------